magit/emacsql/README.md

 from the command line and allows for storage of Emacs richer data types.
 This is an efficient, ACID-compliant database specifically for Emacs.

+## Creating a New Front-end

+Emacsql uses EIEIO so that interactions with a connection occur through generic functions.
+You need to define a new class that inherits from `emacsql-connection`.

+ * Implement `emacsql-waiting-p`, `emacsql-close`, and `emacsql`.
+ * Provide a constructor that initializes the connection and calls `emacsql-register` (for automatic connection cleanup).
+ * Ensure that you properly read NULL as nil (hint: ask your back-end to print it that way).

+The provided implementations should serve as useful examples.

 ## See Also